|

 - Developing design guidelines using the Secretary of the Interior’s Standards;

-- Developing economic incentives for historic preservation;
+- Developing economic incentives for historic preservation; and

-- Training local commissions and review boards;
+- Training local commissions and review boards.

 OHP reviews and comments on thousands of federally sponsored projects annually pursuant to Section 106 of the National Historic Preservation Act and state programs and projects pursuant to Sections 5024 and 5024.5 of the Public Resources Code.
-OHP also reviews and comments on local government and state projects pursuant to the California Environmental Quality Act (CEQA) .

 The purpose of OHP's project review program is to promote the preservation of California's heritage resources by ensuring that projects and programs carried out or sponsored by federal and state agencies comply with federal and state historic preservation laws and that projects are planned in ways that avoid any adverse effects to heritage resources.
 If adverse effects cannot be avoided, the OHP assists project sponsors in developing measures to minimize or mitigate such effects.